tbeachill/leetcode-skills-box/README.md

 You can do this by adding a variable (variable tab next to secrets) called `HIDE_DIFFICULTY` and setting it to `True`.

 ## Information
-The Github action runs on a schedule, every six hours.
+The Github action runs on a schedule, at 00:00 every day.
 The action is also triggered when there is a new push to the repo.
 This can be changed by updating the `main.yml` file under `.github/workflows`